Single Impurity In Ultracold Fermi Superfluids

 {\em Localized impurity ---} Let us first consider a localized impurity with $U_{\sigma}(x)=u_{\sigma}\delta(x)$.
-If we are only interested in the effect of the impurity near its vicinity, we may neglect the trapping potential.
-Such a system can be then conveniently studied using the $T$-matrix formalism \cite{Hirschfeld86}.
+If we restrict ourselves to the vicinity of the impurity, we may neglect the trapping potential and use the $T$-matrix formalism \cite{Hirschfeld86}.
 As a result of the $\delta$-function impurity potential, the $T$-matrix is momentum independent and analytical results can be obtained.
-The full Green's function $G$ is related to the bare (i.e., in the absence of the impurity) Green's function $G{}_{0}$ and the $T$-matrix in the following way, where $\omega$ is the frequency, $k$ and $k'$ represent the incoming and outgoing momenta in the scattering event, respectively.
-In the superfluid state, we introduce Nambu operator $\Psi_{k}^{\dag}=(c_{k\uparrow}^{\dag},c_{-k\downarrow})$, so that $G=-\langle T_{\tau}\Psi_{k}(\tau)\Psi_{k^{\prime}}^{\dag}(0)\rangle$, $G_{0}$ and $T$ are $2\times2$ matrices in particle-hole Nambu space.
-For the $s$-wave BCS superfluid, the bare Green's function is given by
+The full Green's function $G$ is related to the bare (i.e., in the absence of the impurity) Green's function $G{}_{0}$ and the $T$-matrix in the following way: where $\omega$ is the frequency, $k$ and $k'$ represent the incoming and outgoing momenta in the scattering event, respectively.
+For the $s$-wave superfluid, we have: where $\epsilon_{k}=\hbar^{2}k^{2}/(2m)$, $\sigma_{i}$'s are the Pauli matrices ($\sigma_{0}$ is the identity matrix) and $\Delta$ is the $s$-wave pairing gap.
+Here the effective chemical potential, $\tilde{\mu}=\mu-gn(x)$, includes the contribution from the Hartree term, where $n(x)$ is the local density for one spin species.
+For magnetic impurity, we take $u=u_{\uparrow}=-u_{\downarrow}$and the $T$-matrix is given by: while for non-magnetic impurity with $u=u_{\uparrow}=u_{\downarrow}$, and the corresponding $T$-matrix has the same form as in Eq.~(\ref{tnon}) with $\sigma_{0}$ replaced by $\sigma_{3}$.
+From the full Green's function, one can immediately obtain the local density of states (LDOS) at the impurity site as: The solid lines in Fig.~\ref{Fig:magimp}(a),(b) display the LDOS at the magnetic impurity site for the two spin species obtained using the $T$-matrix method.
+Here the impurity potential is attractive (repulsive) for spin-up (down) atoms which creates a resonant state below the Fermi sea for spin up atoms manifested by the peak near $\epsilon=-2E_{F}$ in Fig.~\ref{Fig:magimp}(a).
+As the strength of the impurity potential $|u|$ increases, the resonant state will move deeper below the Fermi sea.
+Besides this resonant state, both $\rho_{\uparrow}(\epsilon)$ and $\rho_{\downarrow}(\epsilon)$ exhibit an additional peak near $\epsilon=0$, which signals the presence of a mid-gap bound state \cite{yu65}.
+In the limit of weak interaction, the position of the mid-gap bound state is given by the $T$-matrix method as: where $\rho_{0}$ is the density of states at the Fermi sea, and the $+$ ($-$) sign refers to the spin-up (-down) component.
+The mid-gap bound state is thus located outside the band and inside the pairing gap.
+As the strength of the impurity $|u|$ increases, the mid-gap moves from the upper gap edge to the lower gap edge for spin-up component and moves oppositely for spin-down component.